ppumkin/DataTables/Readme.md

  - Searching will return expected results for remainder of rows as expected
  - Sorting the "empty" column will show empty cells at top (A->Z) or bottom (Z->A)
  - DOM structure is not affected
+ - Removed minified file from this branch.
+Please minify your self, excuse the pun.

 # Maintanence